Blagaj massacre: Massacre

 Luburić was dissatisfied with the court's "relatively lenient" decision, contending that it was not reached in accordance with "Ustaše regulations".
 Kvaternik also voiced his displeasure.
 That same day, he arranged for Vlado Singer, an old friend from Kvaternik's émigré days, to form a new "people's court" that would oversee legal proceedings and "try cases in the Ustaše way".
 On the morning of 8 May, Puk approved the creation of the new court, which convened at the Blagaj school later that day.
 Joso Rukavina was appointed president of the court, Josip Majić and Jakov Jurag were named members, Josip Raspudić and Grga Ereš were installed as deputy judges, and Vladimir Vranković was assigned the role of state prosecutor.
 All were staunch pre-war Ustaše, and on this occasion, no public defender was appointed.

 The surviving Mravunac daughter was again asked to identify suspects from a police lineup.
 This time, according to Ereš, she identified a Serb detainee as one of the assailants.
 The Ustaše interrogated several dozen prominent Serbs: a priest, an interwar mayor, suspected Chetniks and known communists.
 According to Ustaše records, the following afternoon, 32 individuals were sentenced to death by firing squad for "an attempted Chetnik uprising against the Independent State of Croatia and the murder of the Croatian family Mravunac".
 After the war, Dušan Nikšić, the only survivor from this group, stated that 36 people were convicted and immediately taken to the execution site, a pit behind the Blagaj school.
 The court concluded that there was "insufficient evidence" to convict the others that had been arrested.
 "I later found out that Luburić killed all of the remaining detainees," Ereš said during his post-war interrogation by Yugoslav war crimes investigators.
+One of the prominent victims of the massacre was Veljun's parish Orthodox priest Branko Dobrosavljević.
+He was made to recite prayers as his son, who was also arrested, was tortured and killed.
+Dobrosavljević was then blinded, his beard and hair were torn off, ears cut off before he was executed.